Nigger: Intra-group versus intergroup usage

-Black listeners often react to the term differently, depending on whether it is used by white speakers or by black speakers.
+Black listeners often react to the term nigger differently, depending on whether it is used by white speakers or by Black speakers.
 In the former case, it is regularly understood as insensitive or insulting; in the latter, it may carry notes of in-group disparagement, or it may be understood as neutral or affectionate, a possible instance of reappropriation.

-In the black community, nigger is often rendered as nigga.
+In the Black community, nigger is often rendered as nigga.
 This usage has been popularized by the rap and hip-hop music cultures and is used as part of an in-group lexicon and speech.
 It is not necessarily derogatory and is often used to mean homie or friend.

 Acceptance of intra-group usage of the word nigga is still debated, although it has established a foothold amongst younger generations.
 The NAACP denounces the use of both nigga and nigger.
 As of 2001, trends indicated that usage of the term in intragroup settings is increasing even amongst white youth, due to the popularity of rap and hip hop culture.
 Linguist Keith Allan rejects the view that nigger is always a slur, arguing that it is also used as a marker of camaraderie and friendship, comparable to the British and Australian term "mate" or the American "buddy".

 According to Arthur K. Spears in Diverse Issues in Higher Education, 2006:

 In many African-American neighborhoods, nigga is simply the most common term used to refer to any male, of any race or ethnicity.
 Increasingly, the term has been applied to any person, male or female.
 "Where y'all niggas goin?" is said with no self-consciousness or animosity to a group of women, for the routine purpose of obtaining information.
 The point: nigga is evaluatively neutral in terms of its inherent meaning; it may express positive, neutral, or negative attitudes;